-Global Entry does have a few advantages which may be worth paying for.
-First, you get TSA Precheck.
-TSA Precheck probably saves you more time than Global Entry because it gets you through security faster including for domestic flights.
-Of course, you can purchase TSA Precheck separately for $85.
+Global Entry does have one big advantage which may be worth paying for – it includes TSA Precheck, which can also be purchased separately for $85.
+This probably saves you more time than Global Entry because it gets you through security faster for domestic as well as international flights.

 The other point that may make your decision is the eligibility factors for each program.
 If you are an American citizen you can join either program, but if you are a US resident, then your only option is Global Entry.
 The same goes for citizens of some countries who can apply to Global Entry but are currently not allowed to use Mobile Passport.

 My Thoughts on Global Entry and Mobile Passport

 I joined the Global Entry program soon after it started.
 It has helped me save time, especially with TSA check.
 When Mobile Passport Control option has was first introduced, I didn’t think there is as much value to having the Global Entry membership because the Mobile Passport app was a free alternative.